yw05/minetest/doc/lua_api.md

       `error:[string "print("foo")"]:1: attempt to call global 'print' (a nil value)`
 * `minetest.register_serializable(name, mt[, serializer [,deserializer]])
-    * Register a metatable such that objects with the given metatable are handledspecially in in the (de)serialization process.
+    * Register a metatable such that objects with the given metatable are handled specially in in the (de)serialization process.
     * Objects with the metatable are passed to `serializer`, the result of which is serialized.
 This is also passed to `deserializer` to (re)construct the original object.
     * `name` is a non-referenced object (i.e. string, number, boolean).
 It may _not_ be nil.
-	* It is recommended to include the mod name as a prefix in `name`, such as `mymod:struct`, to aovid conflicting names.
+	* It is recommended to include the mod name as a prefix in `name`, such as `mymod:struct`, to avoid conflicting names.
 The `builtin:` prefix is indended for built-in data types and should not be used to name data types from mods.
     * If `serializer` is not provided, the identity function is used.